Vision to Goal Setting

 What are our Indicators of Progress?

-At Blueridge, staff are continually learning and growing their skills in order to improve the overall educational opportunities for our students.
-Learning together on Professional Development Days, Collaboration Days, and at Staff Meetings are an essential way for staff to monitor our progress in relation to our school goals, make any adjustments that may be needed, and ensure that we are continuing to grow as a Vibrant Learning Community.
+At Blueridge, staff are continually learning and growing their skills in order to improve the overall educational opportunities for students.
+Learning together on Professional Development Days, Collaboration Days, and at Staff Meetings are an essential way for staff to monitor progress in relation to the school goals, make any adjustments that may be needed, and ensure that we are continuing to grow as a Vibrant Learning Community.

 School Planning Team